mfem/web/src/tutorial/fem.md

     mpirun -np 4 ex1p -pa -d cuda

-Additionally you can try out AMGX by changing your directory to `examples/amgx` and building:
+Additionally you can try out AmgX by changing your directory to `examples/amgx` and building:

     cd amgx && make ex1p